Check the Better Business Bureau (BBB)

 Wet basements, mold, dampness, radon problems are all a thing of the past when your seal your basement up tight with our Sani-Tred products!
 Contact us today to order your free sample pack or to get the material you need to waterproof your basement ONCE AND FOR ALL!

-With the recent excessive snow in the Buffalo, New York area (seven plus feet of the stuff in some areas), people are nervous about how they are going to stop the threatening waters from entering their basement as temperatures warm up.
+With the recent excessive snow in the Buffalo, New York area (seven plus feet of the stuff in some areas), people are nervous about how they are going to waterproof their basement as temperatures warm up.
 Plenty of homeowners are going to be severely disappointed when their basement waterproofing “protection” fails and they’re left with an expensive mess.

 Traditional basement waterproofing consists of letting the water in then pumping the water out (which always just re-enters right where it came from).
 Doesn’t it make sense to plug the leak?
 If your boat is taking on water . . . instead of just trying to get the water out wouldn’t a smarter approach be to plug the hole(s) first?